-Gender: Male Nationality: Malaysian Age: 63 Years Dato' Tan Boon Kang is the founder of the Group and has been the driving force behind the growth of the Group in all its activities over the past 41 years.
-He was appointed to the Board on 18 March 1996 and has been Chairman/Managing Director of the Group from March 2009 to February 2013.
+Gender: Male Nationality: Malaysian Age: 64 Years Dato' Tan Boon Kang is the founder of the Group and has been the driving force behind the growth of the Group in all its activities over the past 42 years.
+He was appointed to the Board on 18 March 1996 and has been Chairman/ Managing Director of the Group from March 2009 to February 2013.
 On 28 February 2013, he was re-designated as Group Executive Chairman.
-He is also a member of the Remuneration Committee.